 As a Cisco customer, what I like about Aerohive's strategy is that a stand-alone scalable Bonjour fix means one less thing I need to do on controllers that are already extremely complex to operate.
 Asking my Cisco NCS system and controllers to also do Bonjour at each controller would introduce networking complexity and add more debug to a framework that, in my opinion, already stumps Cisco TAC fairly frequently.
 I'm A-OK spending nothing and keeping administration for the Bonjour protocol under a different pane of glass in this case.

 Only time will tell if Aerohive's offering wins the company any customers, or if it's supplanted in the future by an alternative Bonjour fix by Apple (which likely wouldn't be free).
-For the time being, Aerohive's Bonjour Gateway is the best bet, and value, in town for dealing with complicated Bonjour environments.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+For the time being, Aerohive's Bonjour Gateway is the best bet, and value, in town for dealing with complicated Bonjour environments.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio